 What are your current priorities?

-In addition to providing the support after suicide group, Rushden Mind have received funding from Public Health England to deliver a new pilot project, Self Harm Awareness & Prevention Enterprise (SHAPE) aimed at increasing awareness and understanding around self harming behaviour within schools.
+In addition to providing the support after suicide group, Rushden Mind (now Northampton Mind) have received funding from Public Health England to deliver a new pilot project, Self Harm Awareness & Prevention Enterprise (SHAPE) aimed at increasing awareness and understanding around self harming behaviour within schools.

 What challenges are you currently facing?